GIScience/gis-training-resource-center/content/Trainers_corner/en_how_to_teach_GIS.md

 __🔙[Back to Homepage](/content/intro.md)__

 Learning GIS can be challenging, especially for individuals who are new to the topic or have limited experience with technology beyond standard office systems.
 The concept of geodata and everything that it entails is quite removed from the things many people work on day to day in the humanitarian sector.
 However, to grasp these concepts is essential to work effectively with GIS and solve problems.
 That being said, often there is not enough time to dive deep into topics like projections or algorithms.
-And we lean more through practical hands-on training than lectures about GIS theory.
+And we learn more through practical hands-on training than lectures about GIS theory.

 This is why we must be aware of balancing practical hands-on and theory when teaching GIS.
 In the following article, we will present best practices for teaching GIS according to our experiences.
 We will start with discussing the difference in teaching theory and teaching with hands-on exercises and the importance of connecting GIS to their profession or work requirements.
 Later on, the article discusses practical considerations to do when teaching GIS and methods to avoid and solve problems.